gvwilson/sensibleadventures/santas/santas.md

 "Greeeeeeetings..."

 They spun around and found themselves face-to-face with---they weren't quite sure what.
-It was tall and withered and wearing the tattered rags of what might once have been a santa's uniform.
+It was tall and withered
+and wrapped in tattered bandages made from the rags of what might once have been a santa's uniform.
 Its eyes didn't quite line up, and---was that a *bone* of the end of one of its arms where there really ought to be a hand?<sup>Even a mechanical hand.